Huddly/sdk/README.md

 sdk.init();
 ```

-Then you should be good to go, try it should print the camera information when the camera is attached.
+Then you should be good to go.
+All the actions on the cameraManager are done after the attach event.
+For example, to get the camera information, call `getInfo` when the camera is attached.

 ```javascript
 sdk.on('ATTACH', (d) => {